JananyMano/gallery/README.md

-# Welcome on Galleryy
+# Welcome on Gallery
 [![HitCount](http://hits.dwyl.com/anna-taway/anna-taway/gallery.svg)](http://hits.dwyl.com/anna-taway/anna-taway/gallery)

+[![Build Status](https://travis-ci.com/anna-taway/gallery.svg?branch=master)](https://travis-ci.com/anna-taway/gallery)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It allows user to look for specific pictures.
 You can type some keywords in the searchbar and see a list of pics.

-[![Build Status](https://travis-ci.com/anna-taway/gallery.svg?branch=master)](https://travis-ci.com/anna-taway/gallery)

 | Statements | Branches | Functions | Lines |
 | -----------|----------|-----------|-------|